rockola/Mailfrob/README.md

 When you have installed Platypus, go to Preferences and click Install under "Command line tool is not installed".
-This will install the command line version of platypus in /usr/local/bin.
+This will install the command line version of platypus in /usr/local/bin and support files in /usr/local/share/platypus.
 You can build platypus without installing the CLI version just by using Platypus.app itself, however, the provided Makefile needs the CLI version.

+Platypus is licensed under GNU GPL.

 ### wkhtmltopdf